AI assistant — not human

 Understanding the underlying storage architecture helps explain why SharePoint and OneDrive behave differently despite sharing the same technology foundation.

-Permissions and sharing are where the SharePoint vs OneDrive difference has the greatest enterprise impact.
-Misconfigured sharing is the number one cause of data exposure incidents in Microsoft 365 environments.
+Permissions and sharing are key areas where SharePoint and OneDrive differ.
+These differences can greatly affect enterprises.
+Misconfigured sharing is the leading cause of data exposure incidents in Microsoft 365 environments.

 For regulated industries — healthcare under HIPAA, financial services under SOC 2, and government under FedRAMP — SharePoint structured permission model is not optional.
 Auditors require evidence of access controls, access reviews, and data classification.
 OneDrive ad hoc sharing model alone cannot satisfy these requirements.
 EPC Group recommends implementing SharePoint document library governance with DLP policies that monitor and restrict OneDrive external sharing in parallel.

-The OneDrive sync client (OneDrive.exe) is the single application that synchronizes both OneDrive personal files and SharePoint document libraries to your local machine.
-This is often the source of user confusion — the same blue cloud icon handles both platforms.
+The OneDrive sync client (OneDrive.exe) is the primary application for syncing files.
+It syncs both OneDrive personal files and SharePoint document libraries to your local machine.
+This can confuse users because the same blue cloud icon represents both services.

 External sharing is the highest-risk area in SharePoint and OneDrive governance.
 Both platforms support sharing with people outside your organization, but the controls and audit capabilities differ significantly.